pantheon-systems/documentation/source/docs/articles/local/drush-command-line-utility.md

     drush cc all
     drush sql-dump --gzip --result-file=$HOME/Desktop/db_$(date +"%Y-%m-%d").sql

-## Transferring Database Contents Using Drush on Pantheon
+## Transferring Database Content Using Drush on Pantheon

 You cannot use `drush sql-sync` on Pantheon.
-Instead, you can first download a copy of the database from a backup and save to local disk, then use `gunzip` and `mysql` to decompress and import the dump.
+Instead, download a copy of the database from a backup and save it to your local disk, then use `gunzip` and `mysql` to decompress and import the dump.

     gunzip < database.sql.gz | mysql -uUSER -pPASSWORD DATABASENAME